State of Illinois

 The compliance program has a positive impact on the operations of State government because agencies implement many of the recommendations made in these reports.
 Compliance reports are also reviewed by the Legislative Audit Commission, where legislators question agency directors about audit findings and the corrective action they plan to take.
 Legislators and their staffs also use compliance reports during appropriation hearings in the spring legislative session.
 To maximize the usefulness of audit information, the Office attempts to deliver audits as early as possible in the legislative session.

-A number of reports issued for FY 2012 engagements had findings that were critically important from an accountability standpoint.
+A number of reports issued for FY 2013 had findings that were critically important from an accountability standpoint.
 A brief summary of some of these findings follows: